noClaps/dot/README.md

 # Command and flags to use for displaying diffs.
 Use any tool and format you like, but it must accept 2 positional arguments for the files to compare.
 diff_command = "diff --unified --color=always"

-# Key-value pairs of "host name" -> "host-specific directory".
-# In the example below, <dotfiles dir>/laptop-dots/.zshrc will be symlinked to ~/.zshrc, taking precedence over <dotfiles dir>/.zshrc, if the hostname is "my-laptop".
-# If `implicit_dot` is set to true, the host-specific directories also count as top-level.
-For example, <dotfiles dir>/laptop-dots/config/foo will be symlinked to ~/.config/foo.
-[hosts]
-# my-laptop = "laptop-dots"
 ```